R-D-menasheof/mcp-debug-hub/README.md

 ## Known limitations

-- The extension requires an active VS Code workspace with a `launch.json` file
+- The extension requires an active VS Code workspace with debug configurations
-- Only one debug session can be active at a time
 - Some debug adapters may have limited support for certain features (e.g., conditional breakpoints)
 - The SSE transport requires the MCP client to support Server-Sent Events